Skip to main content

 Anti-Patterns

-• Manual steps in the middle of an otherwise automated pipeline.
+• The manual gate.
+Inserting a manual approval step in the middle of an otherwise automated pipeline.
 Every manual gate is a bottleneck and a source of human error.
+Use automated quality gates (test pass rate, coverage threshold) instead.

-• Running the entire test suite on every commit without parallelization or selective testing, creating unacceptable feedback delays.
+• The full-suite-every-time build.
+Running the entire test suite on every commit without parallelization or selective testing, creating 45-minute feedback loops that developers learn to ignore.